franciscovillaescusa/CMD/docs/source/data.rst

 Each pixel of a 2D map and each voxel of a 3D grid is stored as a float, i.e. it occupies 4 bytes.

 A single 2D map that has :math:`256^2` pixels will take :math:`256^2\times4=0.25` Mb.
-CMD is organized into files that contain 15,000 maps per field.
-Those files require 3.75 Gb.
-Since there are 27 of those files in CMD (13 for IllustrisTNG, 12 for SIMBA, and 1+1 for N-body), downloading all 2D maps from CMD requires ~100 Gb.
+CMD is organized into files that contain different number of maps.
+For instance, the files of the LH set contain 15,000 maps per field.
+Each of those files would thus require 3.75 Gb.
+If you want to download all the maps of the IllustrisTNG LH set (13 different fields) you would need ~50 Gb.

-A single 3G grid with :math:`N^3` voxels will take :math:`N^3\times4` bytes, i.e. 8 Mb for :math:`N=128`, 64 Mb for :math:`N=256`, or 512 Mb for :math:`N=512`.
-CMD is organized into files that contain 1,000 3D grids for each field.
-Each of those files will occupy 7.8 Gb (:math:`N=128`), 62.5 Gb (:math:`N=256`), and 500 Gb (:math:`N=512`).
-All CMD files containing 3D grids at a given resolution and redshift will take 211 Gb, 1.65 Tb, and 13.2 Tb for :math:`N=128, 256, 512`, respectively.
-All files at all redshifts and resolutions will take 75.2 Tb.
+A single 3D grid with :math:`N^3` voxels will take :math:`N^3\times4` bytes, i.e. 8 Mb for :math:`N=128`, 64 Mb for :math:`N=256`, or 512 Mb for :math:`N=512`.
+CMD is organized into files that contain different numbers of 3D grids.
+For instance, the files of the LH sets contain 1,000 grids.
+Each of those LH files will occupy 7.8 Gb (:math:`N=128`), 62.5 Gb (:math:`N=256`), and 500 Gb (:math:`N=512`).
+If you want to download all 12 grids of the LH set for SIMBA at :math:`N=512` it will require ~6 Tb.